Vacuum Aspiration for Abortion

 Why It Is Done

 Vacuum aspiration is done in the first trimester of pregnancy.

 Vacuum aspiration can be done for:

 - An induced therapeutic abortion.

-- A failed medical abortion.
+- A failed or incomplete medical abortion.

 How Well It Works